GSS111/azureinterviewquestions/README.md

  12. Can you provide a detailed example of how you used <tool_mentioned_above> to solve a complex problem?
  13. How does <tool_mentioned_above> handle authentication and authorization?
  14. How does <tool_mentioned_above> handle encryption of data?
- 15. What is an availability set in A
+ **15. What is an availability set in Azure?**
+ When Virtual Machines are part of the same Availability Sets, Azure will place these virtual machines across seperate Fault Domains - essentially racks with independent power, cooling, etc. See this as a form of "anti-affinity".
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg4MzgzMjU1OCwtMjk1MjA1MzQsNTc0Mz
+eyJoaXN0b3J5IjpbMTgwODUyMDU3NSwtMjk1MjA1MzQsNTc0Mz
 MzMTg4LDQ1NDM4MTE4OCwtMjEyNTMwNjY1N119
 -->